Contemporary Society and Institutions:

 Philosophy 100 Introduction to Philosophy, 124 Introduction to Ethics, 252 Philosophy of Mysticism, 254 Contemporary Ethical Issues, 355 Philosophy of Religion;

-Psychology 188 Psychology of Death and Dying, 210 Psychology of Women, 224 Psychology of Personal Growth, 287 Organizations and Human Behavior, 324 Personality: Theory and Application, 325 Abnormal Psychology, 326 Social Psychology, 328 Interpersonal Aspects of Psychotherapy and Counseling, 329 Theories of Psychotherapy and Counseling;
+Psychology 188 Psychology of Death and Dying, 210 Psychology of Women, 230 Developmental Psychology, 287 Organizations and Human Behavior, 324 Personality: Theory and Application, 325 Abnormal Psychology, 326 Social Psychology, 328 Interpersonal Aspects of Psychotherapy and Counseling, 329 Theories of Psychotherapy and Counseling;

 Sociology 145 Women’s Issues Across the Lifespan.